 Duḥkha is one of the main concerns of Indian...

-At Meadowlark Yoga, our Mysore program is a key element of what makes up our daily offering with 4 hours per morning, and evening options also.
+At Meadowlark Yoga, our Mysore program is a key element of what makes up our daily offering with 4 hours per morning in-studio and online and evening options also.
 What’s a Mysore style class?
 Read more HERE

 When we work with beginners in our Mysore community, we like to work in small groups, so there is lots of personal attention, and care can be given individually.
-This means that we can cater for lots of different levels, bodies and abilities.
-There is no change for us working online, we keep our groups small, foster community and relationships with each other and are committed to help you grow a lifelong yoga practice.
-This is why we invite "videos ON" during Mysore classes!
-Community and connection is...
+This means that we can cater for lots of different levels, bodies and abilities, we have a great belief that everyone can practice and take benefit from the Ashtanga Vinyasa yoga system.

-Due to Government Covid restrictions our Mysore program operates online with our well established program that has been running via Zoom since March 20th 2020.
+Due to Government Covid restrictions our all levels Ashtanga Mysore program operates online and in-studio with our well established program.

 Emma Isokivi is our Mysore Director and a long term student of Sarah Hatcher’s.
 On Saturday 25th July, Sarah is running a special 2.5hr workshop for us online (see more details HERE and at the bottom).